sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build these systems as fast and efficient as possible.

-This paper proposes a new blockchain which is simultaneously:
+This paper proposes a new fast blockchain which is simultaneously:

 * extremely-decentralized
 * extremely-democratic
-* very fast
-* extremely sustainable
+* extremely-sustainable
 * extremely-efficient

-and aslo able of unbelievably great things, impossible for regular blockchains.
+and also, additionally, is able of other unbelievably-great things, impossible for regular blockchains.